 During a recent trip to Savannah I managed to convince Mike that we needed to visit the Coastal Georgia Botanical Garden at the Historic Bamboo Farm.
 I won’t lie, part of the intrigue for me was the “Historic Bamboo Farm” part of this title (for more on my love for bamboo you can read here and here).
 To visit the Coastal Georgia Botanical Garden from Savannah takes about 30 minutes by car.
 We visited in late November, well after most of the annuals had peaked but just late enough that the camellias were in full bloom.
 Unsure of what we would discover, I did some researching on their website and found the following about the history of the Coastal Georgia Botanical Gardens: “The Bamboo Farm was deeded to the University of Georgia in 1983 for use as an education and research center.… Read Full Post

 Ugh.
 The dreaded sidewalk strip between the road and the walkway.
 Otherwise known as the “stupid strip,” the “hell strip” or even the “zone of death.”
 Okay, I made up zone of death, but maybe it is fitting?
 This pitiful area is usually not a gardener’s friend.
 In my case our sidewalk strip is 22″ wide.
 What in the world are you supposed to grow in here?
 Not turfgrass, most likely weeds, maybe some mulch?
 This sidewalk strip has brought so much dismay to gardeners and homeowners that it even has its own book!
 Author Evelyn Hadden recently wrote, “Hellstrip Gardening: Create a Paradise between the Sidewalk and the Curb.”
-The description of the book reads “The hellstrip — the space between a street and a public sidewalk, also known as a tree park, boulevard, meridian, and planting strip — is finally getting the attention it deserves!”
-Well it was deserving some attention at our house, that’s for sure.… Read Full...
+The description of the book reads “The hellstrip — the space between a street and a public sidewalk, also known as a tree park, boulevard, meridian, and planting strip — is finally getting the attention it deserves!”… Read Full...